pgh-noobs/python/syntax.md

 defining blocks of code, like `{}` as other languages will use.
 This is meant to make Python more readable.

-For example.
-In the below code sample the `print` function will only run when the variable `a` is equal to `1`.
-The block of code is the if statement and the indented lines under it.
+For example, in the code sample below the `print` function will only run when the variable `a` is equal to `1`.
+The block of code is the `if` statement and the indented lines under it.
 To end the code block just start a new line without the 4 spaces of indent.
 ```python
 a = 1